-According to Kristinn then you will find one of the most spectacular concert halls of the elves in Iceland in Kvernárgil gorge!
+According to Kristinn then you will find one of the most spectacular concert halls of the elves in Iceland in Kvernárgljúfur gorge!
 The singing hall is located in the cliffs by Kvernárfoss waterfall.

 Captivating singing and music can be heard from the gorge; if you are receptive enough to hear it.
 I thought I was receptive enough as I sometimes hear the dwellers in waterfalls.
-I guess I must visit Kvernárfoss again and really listen.
+But my vibration is apparently not yet high enough to hear the hidden people.
 I would for sure love to hear elf-music and singing :)

 My grandfather was raised here in Grundarfjörður and we visited his home turf with him when I was little.
 Later on, I visited it often with my parents, so I have got fond memories and a lot of feelings for this part of the Snæfellsnes peninsula.

-My grandfather moved to Reykjavík when he was in his teens, as his father drowned in the bay just outside of their home.
-It was not easy for my great-grandmother, who was left alone with many children plus being pregnant at the time her husband drowned :(
+My grandfather, Kjartan, moved away when he was in his teens, as his father, Ásmundur, drowned in the bay just outside of their home at Bár.
+It was not easy for his second wife who was left alone with many children plus being pregnant at the time her husband drowned :(

 Here you will see the location of Kvernárfoss waterfall on the map.

 Don't confuse Kvernárfoss with another popular waterfall by a similar name in the south, Kvernufoss waterfall!

 Another beautiful and often overlooked waterfall in Grundarfjörður is Grundarfoss waterfall.
 There is a 15-minute hike up to this waterfall, a bit rocky closest to the waterfall, but nothing major.